bGhorbani/Variational-Inference-Instability/README.md

-# Variational-Inference-Instability
+# An Instability in Variational Inference for Topic Models Companion Code

-Companion code for An Instability in Variational Inference for Topic Models (2018)
+This repository contains the companion code for An Instability in Variational Inference for Topic Models (2018).